 - Attach vertical boards in neat rows to the rails.

-You must first calculate how many of each item you need – or simply how many vertical boards are required if you’ve already got posts and rails in place.
+You must first calculate how many of each item you need – or simply how many vertical boards are required if you’ve already got posts and rails.

 You typically position posts 1.8 metres apart, and the rails must be equally as long to attach midway across each vertical post.